mgoellnitz/cm-cms-webapp/README.md

 ===================================

-Demo gradle script to assemble a plain, uncustomized CoreMedia Content Management server in a stripped down variant of how the original Maven based workspace layout from CoreMedia does it.
+Demo gradle script to assemble a plain, uncustomized CoreMedia Content Management Server in a stripped down variant of how the original Maven based workspace layout from CoreMedia does it.

 Prerequisites